SorraTheOrc/listeningPost/messageProcessingPlugin_Action/README.txt

 Examples
 ========

-These examples show the ActionPattern record in JSOB format.
+These examples show the ActionPattern record in JSON format.

+Naturally you will need to ensure the appropriate queues already exist in the database.

 Cast Vote
 ---------